Leptogenesis in supersymmetry with one $L$ violating coupling: Introduction

-There is asymmetry in the number density of baryons and antibaryons in our observed universe and one may consider baryogenesis or leptogenesis mechanism with baryon number violating or lepton number violating interactions respectively to explain such asymmetry.
+There is asymmetry in the number density of baryons ($n_B$ ) and antibaryons ($n_{\bar{B}}$) in our observed universe \cite{asym} and one may consider baryogenesis or leptogenesis mechanism \cite{early} to explain such asymmetry.
 In the latter case the lepton number asymmetry could result in baryon number asymmetry in presence of sphalerons.

-One of the difficulties for creating sufficient asymmetry through such mechanisms follows from Nanopoulos-Weinberg theorem \cite{nano} which states that to get asymmetry, the higher order diagram should require at least two $B$ or $L$ violating couplings when the decaying particle has only $B$ or $L$ violating decay modes \cite{Sorbello:2013xwa}.
-As considering more $B$ or $L$ violating couplings in higher order diagram reduces the $CP$ asymmetry it would be more appropriate to find out baryogenesis or leptogenesis mechanism where restriction of this theorem could be avoided.
+For successful baryogenesis/leptogenesis mechanism three basic Sakharov's conditions \cite{sakh}: (1) Presence of baryon number ($B$) or lepton number ($L$) violating interactions (2) $C$ and $CP$ violating physical process and (3) departure of those physical processes from thermal equilibrium, are to be fulfilled.
+Non-zero $CP$ asymmetry requires interference of tree level and higher order Feynman diagrams related to those physical process.
+However, to get non-zero $B$ or $L$ asymmetry certain conditions \cite{nano,raghu} on higher order Feynman diagram are to be satisfied.
+According to Nanopoulos-Weinberg theorem \cite{nano} such diagram should require at least two $B$ or $L$ violating couplings for the decaying particle having only $B$ or $L$ violating decay modes \cite{Sorbello:2013xwa}.
+As considering more $B$ or $L$ violating couplings in Feynman diagram reduces the asymmetry due to smallness of such couplings, it would be more appropriate to find out baryogenesis or leptogenesis mechanism where restriction of this theorem could be avoided.
 This could be possible if the decaying particle generating asymmetry has $B$ or $L$ conserving decay modes also \cite{raghu}.
-We have considered leptogenesis mechanism in the context of $R$ parity violating Minimal Supersymmetric Standard model where neutralinos are the decaying particles through $L$ violating interactions.
-The asymmetry is generated from the interference of tree and higher order diagram.
-In our higher order Feynman diagrams (see Fig. \ref{fig1}) for neutralino decay generating leptonic asymmetry there is only one $L$ violating couplings instead of at least three $L$ violating couplings, as for example, considered in \cite{Masiero:1992bv}.
-In our case the asymmetry is essentially generated from the decay of next to lightest neutralino which has both $L$ violating and $L$ conserving decay modes.
-For this reason even with one $L$ violating coupling it does not contradict the Nanopoulos-Weinberg theorem \cite{raghu}.
+We have considered leptogenesis mechanism in the context of $R$ parity violating Minimal Supersymmetric Standard model where next to lightest neutralino could have this property of having both $L$ violating and $L$ conserving decay modes as shown in figure \ref{fig1} and figure \ref{fig2}.
+Here, we have considered only one $L$ violating coupling in figure \ref{fig1} to produce $L$ asymmetry which does not contradict the Nanopoulos-Weinberg theorem \cite{raghu}.
+In case of asymmetry generated by lightest neutralino which does not have $L$ conserving decay modes, there should be more than one $L$ violating coupling.
+As for example, in one work \cite{Masiero:1992bv} related to lightest neutralino decay three $L$ violating couplings are required in higher order diagram.